DECnet: 1970–1980

 Support for networks of up to 32 nodes with multiple, different implementations which could inter-operate with each other.
-Implementations expanded to include RSTS, TOPS-10 and TOPS-20 with communications between processors still limited to point-to-point links only.
+Implementations expanded to include RSTS, TOPS-10, TOPS-20 and VAX/VMS with communications between processors still limited to point-to-point links only.
 Introduction of downline loading (MOP), and file transfer using File Access Listener (FAL), remote file access using Data Access Protocol (DAP), task-to-task programming interfaces and network management features.

 Phase III (1980).
-Support for networks of up to 255 nodes over point-to point and multi-drop links.
+Support for networks of up to 255 nodes with 8-bit addresses, over point-to point and multi-drop links.
 Introduction of adaptive routing capability, record access, a network management architecture, and gateways to other types of networks including IBM's SNA and CCITT Recommendation X.25.